Cellulitis and Erysipelas

 - Osteomyelitis

-Base urgency on clinical judgement, for instance it is sensible to refer immediately to emergency department in Eron class IV.
+Referral urgency should be based on clinical judgement.
+For instance, it is sensible to refer immediately to the emergency department in Eron class IV.

 Antibiotic Therapy